-This super creamy and cheesy vegan mac and cheese recipe will take you straight back to childhood!
+This super creamy and deliciously cheesy homemade vegan mac and cheese recipe will take you straight back to the macaroni and cheese from your childhood!

-Growing up, my mom was usually the one who cooked for us, preparing elaborate and wholesome meals from scratch, with plenty of vegetables.
+Growing up, my mother was usually the one who cooked for us, preparing elaborate and wholesome meals from scratch, with plenty of vegetables.

 But every now and then, my dad would take over the kitchen.
 One of my absolute favorite lunches he’d make us was boxed Kraft macaroni & cheese, which I called “cheese soup” because he’d always add extra milk so there was twice as much cheese sauce.

-Although I haven’t eaten the Kraft version in years, I still love my mac and cheese with A TON of extra cheese sauce.
+Although I haven’t eaten the boxed Kraft version in years, I still love my mac and cheese with a ton of extra cheese sauce.

 Serve me a bowl of homemade macaroni drenched in so much creamy cheese sauce that you can’t even tell there’s pasta in the bowl, and you will never hear me complain!

-The vegan macaroni and cheese recipes out there are definitely hit or miss… and the bad ones are really bad.
+The vegan macaroni and cheese recipes out there are definitely hit or miss.
+And the bad ones truly are awful.

 I can think of quite a few examples of this from over the years, especially with things I’ve ordered at restaurants.

-(Those vegan cannoli that tasted like someone who’d clearly never been to Italy had simply stuffed vanilla frosting into a cannoli shell… were they they best cannoli I’d ever had in my life?
-No. But on the other hand, I got to order vegan cannoli on a restaurant menu!!!!
-So actually yeah, best cannoli ever!)
+Those vegan cannoli that tasted like someone who’d clearly never been to Italy had simply stuffed vanilla frosting into a cannoli shell… were they they best cannoli I’d ever had in my life?
+No. But on the other hand, I got to order vegan cannoli on a restaurant menu!
+So actually yes, best cannoli ever.

 You May Also Like: Vegan Chocolate Chip Cookies